 Hunter or Angler?
 For decades hunters and anglers have provided critical support and funding to state fish and wildlife agencies.
 This new funding would be used to manage and conserve habitats that are important to sustaining harvestable fish and wildlife.
-More diverse funding means that hunters and anglers will shoulder less of the burden of conserving our shared natural resources and benefit from improved access for their pursuits.
+More diverse funding means that hunters and anglers will share the responsibility of conserving our shared natural resources with more responsible Americans and benefit from improved access for their pursuits.